 When looking for a PotCoin exchange, there are a few things to keep in mind.
 Firstly, you want to look for an established exchange that you can trust and secondly, you want to make sure you won’t get stung by unnecessary fees.
 Here are a couple of our preferred exchanges for PotCoin:

-- Coinswitch: This slick-looking exchange has a great interface and is simple to use even if you’re a beginner.
+- Coinswitch: This slick-looking exchange has a great interface and is simple to use even if you’re a beginner, it is one of the better places to buy PotCoin.
 They accept fiat currency in the form of US dollars and Euros and aggregate offers from other exchanges so you can find the best price for your PotCoin.

 - Potwallet: Another great place to buy PotCoin.
 Potwallet was designed with PotCoin in mind, so you won’t have any problems buying your PotCoin here.